 Golf Shank Causes - Four Key Faults And Fixes!

-1. Poor address position
+1. Poor Address Position

-2. Unstable grip
+2. Unstable Grip

-Firstly, it is worth making sure you have a neutral, perfect golf grip - getting this right will always help.
-But to check your grip pressure, place some grass firstly on top of your left thumb and then between the butt of the club and the pad of your left hand.
+To check your grip pressure, place some grass firstly on top of your left thumb and then between the butt of the club and the pad of your left hand.
 This grass should remain in place during the swing.
 If your grip pressure is too light it is likely to fall down.

-3. Swing path
+3. Swing Path

 To help, place a tee behind the ball, just outside the ball-to-target line.
 As you take the club away keep the head working just inside the tee, then as you approach impact, aim to miss the tee on the inside.
 This might take a while to perform successfully and you’re likely to hit some bad shots along the way but keep working on it.
 This simple drill will help you to groove a much better swing path.

-The last of our golf shank causes relates to the way your lower body is working in the downswing.
+Another common fault relates to the way your lower body is working in the downswing.
 Sometimes a shank is the result of a lower body ‘slide’ whereby the knees start to move towards the target causing the hosel to lead.

 A great drill designed to stabilise your lower body is to place your golf bag next to your left hip at address.
 As you start the downswing your hips should bump into the bag and then your lower body turns (without sliding towards the target).
 If you find yourself clattering into the bag (with the bag coming close to falling over) work on stabilising your lower body.